Dholydai/writerz-with-an-attitude/README.md

 The Maximus case would not sit flat on a desktop.
 After over a month of struggle to solve the problem, I reluctantly concluded that:

 1. My Voron Trident cannot print case top sections with enough quality.
 The X-axis to Y-axis geometry is not consistently 90 degrees.
-2. This problem is of Voran Designs' making, it is intrinsic to all Core-XY printers; well-built bed slingers do not have this fault.
+2. This problem is not Voran Designs' shortcoming, it is intrinsic to all Core-XY printers; well-built 'bed slingers' do not have this fault.
 3. My Prusa MK3.5 has a new companion... a Prusa MK4S.
 The new printer makes parts that match-up perfectly with the MK 3.5 parts.
 4. Print times for a case bottom section changed dramatically: from 3hs 15 mins to 1 hr 45 mins.
 I am now a committed Prusa fanatic.